Cincinnati Reds (1876-1880)

 Heading into the 1879 season, it was hoped that the team would be able to capitalize on the previous year’s success and finally be able to win the pennant.
 In fact the team got off to good start.
 The Reds swept newcomers the Troy Trojans, and took two out of three from the Syracuse Stars.
 Unfortunately a three-game losing streak as well as two blowout losses to both the Boston Red Stockings and Providence Grays dropped the team to 6-6 at home before they went out on the road.
 Things would not get better.
 The Reds dropped down to 6th place by the first day of summer, but were up to fifth on June 24th, where they remained for the rest of the season.
 The team reached .500 on July 21st, but not before August 19th would it stay above .500 for a prolonged period.
 Some of the factors for the team’s demise were poor defense, as well as resentment coming from players over salary.
 Team stars Ross Barnes, Deacon White and Cal McVey each made $2000, while the rest of the players had salaries at about $800.
 Because of the team’s poor performance attendance dropped.
 When the team's debts reached $10,000, Neff decided to drop out.
 He informed the players, while on a road trip to Buffalo that they would be released after October 1st.
 The team still won 5 of its last 6 games.

-On October 24th, Justus Thorne, who was president of a semi-pro baseball team, bought the team and applied to the National League for re-instatement.
+On October 24th, Justus Thorne, who was president of a semi-pro baseball team, the Cincinnati Stars, bought the team and applied to the National League for re-instatement.
 It was readmitted on December 3rd.
 Thorner then set about reorganizing the team.
 Deacon and Will White, and Blondie Purcell were the only holdovers from the previous year.
 He also moved the team to a new ballpark, the Bank Street Grounds, as the Avenue Grounds were too far away from the downtown area.
 To help bring additional revenue, Thorner and the other owners rented out the old park for Sunday games, where beer was sold.
 Both of which were not allowed by the league.
 Some sources have said that Oliver Caylor managed the team for the 1880 season.
 However at the time, Caylor was baseball editor of the Cincinnati Enquirer.
 The manager in reality was John Clapp, who was also the catcher.
 The team lost the first game of the season, 4-3, to the Chicago White Stockings.
 The Reds managed to get even by winning their second game against the White Stockings, but it was the only time they were at .500.
 The season was marked with losing streaks including a 9 game losing streak in June.
 They only managed to produce winning streaks of 2 wins twice.
 The first was in early July and the last in late September.
 Thorner, after spending most of season fighting with the other directors, was replaced by Nathan Menderson, who was then replaced by W.H.
 Kennett (or John Kennett, depending on the source).
 It has been reported that Kennett cannot be found in any of the record books or in the city directory, due to the spotty information on him, but apparently he was frequently mentioned as club president by the press.

 At a league meeting in October, it was decided that there was to be a new rule prohibiting the sale of alcohol at ballparks; both at league parks and even non-league parks, as well as the usage of the ballpark on a Sunday.
 Any team that did not follow these rules would be expelled from the league.
 These rules were designed specifically to target Cincinnati, whose revenue was generated primarily by the sale of alcohol and Sunday games.
 When the team refused to abide by these rules, it was expelled on October 8th.